bobosola/HTMLtoRSS/README.md

 2) Upload it to your site.

 2) Check the file is valid at [https://validator.w3.org/feed/](https://validator.w3.org/feed/) by entering the full URL of your `rss.xml` file.
 Note that if you use the option of pasting in the file text as opposed to entering a URL then you will see a `Self reference doesn't match document location` error.
-This error disappears when using the URL checking method assuming that you entered the file's URL correctly in the <atom:link> element.
+This error disappears when using the URL checking method (assuming that you entered the file's URL correctly in the `<atom:link>` element).

 3) Place a `<link>` element in the `<head>` section of your home page linking to your `rss.xml` file like this:
 ```html